Errors Add Up in 1009 28 March Newsweek Article on Ozawa DPJ

 *** The United States does not take Japan for granted, any more than it takes Canada and the U.K. for granted.
 But who wants to know?

 “Or not.
 Figuring out what the DJP really plans remains difficult, since the party is deeply divided between liberals and lawmakers known to be close to the LDP line.
 This has led other observers to argue that Ozawa might have to shelve his more controversial initiatives, such as the defense rethink.
-"However unsatisfying the [U.S.-Japan] relationship is now, there are too many things broken for them to get around to fixing this yet," says Tobias Harris, author of the blog Observing Japan.
+"However unsatisfying the [U.S.-Japan] relationship is now, there are too many things broken for them to get around to fixing this yet," says Tobias Harris, author of the blog Observing Japan.* “Catastrophically”?
+No. “Wasteful”?
+Yes.
+But even the ruling coalition was de facto walking away from that figure.
+Besides, it has not been “budgeted” at all, since that would be unconstitutional.

 “Virtually everyone agrees that "broken" is the right adjective for Japan's current state.
 The country is snared in its worst economic crisis since World War II.
 At the end of last year it suffered the biggest quarterly contraction in 35 years, shrinking twice as fast as the euro zone and more than three times faster than the United States.
 Chronic structural problems, including an aging population and a mountain of public debt—180 percent of GDP—have added to what one commentator recently called "the stench of decay."
 The LDP is powerless to stop this decline.
 National policy is dominated by competing factional interests that have left the country rudderless.
 The government's addiction to public-works spending—about $70 billion has been budgeted for highways and rails over the next decade—is now widely viewed as catastrophically wasteful,* and the bureaucracy has grown far too powerful**, according to Masaru Tamamoto, a senior fellow at the World Policy Institute.”

-** The bureaucracy’s power has long been in decent decline.
-But who wants to know?
+** The bureaucracy’s power has long been in

 “That explains why one of the clearest positions Ozawa has taken concerns government reform.
 In his book, "Ozawa-shugi" ("Ozawa-ism"), published after he took control of the party in 2006, Ozawa promised to attack the bureaucracy by moving authority for budgets and policy back to the cabinet, uniting his government around a binding manifesto and speaking with a unified voice*.
 "The idea is to create a system where the government thinks and the bureaucrats assist, not the other way around," says Mari Miura, a political-science professor at Sophia University in Tokyo.
 Harris says it's about "building a government that is capable of making the agenda and sticking to it, then forcing the bureaucracy to go along."
-Yukio Hatoyama, the DPJ secretary-general, says the party intends "to go to war with the bureaucracy" in order to remove its hands from the purse strings and redirect billions of dollars away from wasteful public works toward education, health and other "much needed" areas**.”
+Yukio Hatoyama, the DPJ secretary-general, says the party intends "to go to war with the bureaucracy" in order to remove its hands from the purse strings and redirect billions of dollars away from wasteful public works toward education, health and other "much needed" areas**.”* That has little to do with the amount of money being spent on public works*.
+But who wants to know?

 * This is rather obscure.
 It needs explaining about the role of politics in shaping the budget over the years.